-UPDATE August 1, 2022: The following improvements are already available to all existing Grid projects, and will be the default to all new Grid projects:
+UPDATE June, 2023: The following improvements are available to all existing Grid projects, and is the default to all new Grid projects:

 At Platform.sh, we are committed to making your deployment experience as fast and seamless as possible, so that you can continue pushing changes as much as you need, and keep your customers happy.

 As part of this commitment, we are releasing three new infrastructure improvements, which will greatly improve caching strategy and significantly reduce downtime during deployments.

 New improvement #1: Serve static content during deployments

 We recently improved our deployment strategy where, when the router is unavailable, incoming requests are held for five minutes before returning an error.